wp-plugins/jquery-masonry-image-gallery/readme.txt

 Applies jQuery Masonry to native WordPress image galleries. jQuery Masonry is included in WordPress, use it for image galleries.
 Works best on galleries <strong>without</strong> 1:1 scaled thumbnails.

+<strong>Please note:</strong> This plugin will not modify your CSS. jQuery Masonry may not play so friendly with padded images during window resize.
+If you have this issue come up, then please leave a ticket on the Support page.
+I will try to help you safely modify your CSS for a better transition.

 == Installation ==

 1. Upload `jquery-masonry-image-gallery` folder to the `/wp-content/plugins/` directory